 Some people say the disadvantages of whole life insurance outweigh the advantages, while others say it’s the other way around.
 Everyone, it seems, has an opinion.
-Let’s see if we can find some facts to base our opinions on.
+Read on for some facts to base your opinions on.

 Advantages of Whole Life Insurance